 - CCR-LDA – Dichotomous dependent and continuous predictors satisfying assumptions of linear discriminant analysis (LDA)

-CORExpress® is designed to operate on XP/Vista, Windows 7/8, and Windows 10.
+CORExpress® is designed to operate on XP/Vista, Windows 7/8, Windows 10 or Windows 11.

 System Requirements: 64MB Drive Space, 512MB of RAM.